nilsmagnus/grib/README.md

 GRIB2 Golang parser application and library
 ================================

-Parser and library for grib2 file format.
+Parser and library for the grib2 file format for meteorological data representations.

-Forked from github.com/analogic/grib which is now abandoned by the author (see [comment on my pull request](https://github.com/analogic/grib/pull/1)).
+For a full presentation of the library, see https://github.com/nilsmagnus/what-is-griblib

 ## Usage